-Migrating from WordPress to HubSpot CMS typically takes 3 to 10 weeks depending on site size and content
+Migrating from WordPress to HubSpot CMS typically takes 3 to 10 weeks depending on site size and content volume.
+Done correctly, you preserve SEO rankings, eliminate developer dependency for marketing updates, and connect your website directly to HubSpot CRM.

-and connect your website directly to HubSpot CRM.
-This guide covers every step, in the right order, with nothing
+This guide covers every step, in the right order, with nothing skipped.

 TL;DR

-B2B companies migrate from WordPress to HubSpot primarily to eliminate developer dependency
+B2B companies migrate from WordPress to HubSpot primarily to eliminate developer dependency for marketing updates and connect their website directly to their CRM.

 That single shift changes how marketing, sales, and revenue attribution work at a fundamental level.

-Whether you are looking to move website from WordPress to HubSpot or evaluating a full HubSpot
+Whether you are looking to move website from WordPress to HubSpot or evaluating a full HubSpot website migration, the business case comes down to the same thing - your website should feed your pipeline, not sit beside it.

 WordPress powers an estimated 40% of websites on the internet.